 The other important step you can take is to make attitude more of a priority when hiring.
 Although experience is important and critical, you may find it easier to train someone with a good attitude rather than trying to get an experienced person to have a good attitude.

-For more tips on Hiring & Training Cleaning Staff, check out our free E-book of the same name.
-You can use the form on this page to request it.
-Just give us your email, and we'll send you a link to download it instantly.
+For more tips on Hiring & Training Cleaning Staff, check out our free e-Book of the same name.
+Sign up with your email, and we'll send you a link to download it instantly.